Things to Do in Toronto for Free: 12 Must-Try Activities

 Before you get started on all of the incredible things to do in Toronto for free, it’s high time you secure those TO lodgings.
 Regrettably, we have yet to find a way to reserve a luxurious hotel suite for free.
 However, we can provide a wide array of budget-friendly inns, suites, and hotels.

 From accommodations right by Niagara Falls to spacious and modernly appointed rooms in North York, we deliver options for every type of Toronto vacation.
-Best of all, you can always book our Toronto Hotels worry-free as we guarantee the lowest rates online.
+Best of all, you can always book our Toronto hotels worry-free as we guarantee the lowest rates online.
+Alright, let’s now talk about Toronto free things to do!

 Psst…looking to make some heartwarming holiday memories?
 If your Toronto getaway coincides with the cozier months be sure to stop by Nathan Phillips Square for some outdoor ice skating.

-Elite musicians from all over the world come together to share their passion and talent with the Free Concert Series by the Canadian Opera Company.
-Hosted in the Richard Bradshaw Amphitheatre at the Four Seasons Centre, visitors flock here throughout this season to appreciate jazz, hip-hop, and classical works.
+Free Concert Series: Elite musicians from all over the world come together to share their passion and talent with the Free Concert Series by the Canadian Opera Company.
+Hosted in the Richard Bradshaw Amphitheatre at the Four Seasons Centre (145 Queen St W), visitors flock here throughout this season to appreciate jazz, hip-hop, and classical works.

 From a selection of Chopin’s preludes from Opus 28 to highlights of full-length ballets such as Cinderella and Anne of Green Gables, guests will be moved by the masterful melodies of these artists.
-Missed a free performance?
+Did you miss a free performance?
 Don’t fret as you can still view the concerts digitally.
+Truly, one of the amazing free things to do Toronto!

-Ready to shop till you drop?
-While hitting the department stores at Toronto’s most famous mall will certainly cost you, there’s still lots to do at the Eaton Centre.
+Eaton Centre: Ready to shop till you drop?
+While hitting the department stores at Toronto’s most famous mall will certainly cost you, there’s still lots to do at the Eaton Centre at 220 Yonge St.

-Nothing connects people more than food.
-From the simple pleasures of sharing a sweet butter tart to gathering together over a home-cooked meal, it’s no wonder that for over 200 years the St Lawrence Market has served as the beating heart of the Toronto community.
+St Lawrence Market: Nothing connects people more than food.
+From the simple pleasures of sharing a sweet butter tart to gathering together over a home-cooked meal, it’s no wonder that for over 200 years St Lawrence Market, ON M5E 1C3 has served as the beating heart of the Toronto community.

 While the market and food hall are free to visit, we can’t guarantee that you won’t be tempted to come home with a sack of maple syrup treats or sample a famous peameal bacon sandwich.
 Take your time browsing the various stalls filled with merchant vendors and artisans, as you share stories and hear about their life’s work.